Ephesians 1

 The early church disagreed with each other on the 1,000 year reign, the eucharist, circumcision, and the Trinity, but despite the fact that the idea that your life was pre-ordained was a very popular gnostic belief at the time, every documented church father for the first 350 years…from Irenaeus, to Justin Martyr, to Polycarp (a disciple of John himself), to Tertullian…all believed salvation and hell were both the result of man’s free-will choice.
 Sure, some might cite vague references to election (Clement’s “chosen of God”), but these reflect God’s foreknowledge or corporate calling—never in the context of salvation, and never without man’s free-will involvement.

 So how is it that the entire early church read Ephesians 1, and Romans 9, and John 17, and none of them came to the conclusion that our salvation is predetermined?
-I think a deep dive on translations and context can clear a lot of this up.
+I think speaking the same language and living in the same culture as Paul made many of these scriptures less confusing for them, and it’s my hope that I can make it less confusing for you as well.

 The Scriptures